 Once your baby is old enough, they will begin to recognise words you are using, allowing them to build their vocabulary.
 The pictures will allow them to associate words with pictures and this is so important when children begin to learn to read as they will make connections between the pictures and what they are reading.

 Then there’s routine.
-As parents, we know the importance of having a routine in place and including a book in the routine is something to look forward to.
+As parents, we know the importance of having a routine in place and including a book is something to look forward to.
 Unlike most, we actually read in the morning once we’ve had breakfast and woken up a bit.
 I made this decision because I find that T becomes more alert when we read (probably my fault as I’m a bit flamboyant with my reading!).
 However, many parents read to their children as part of their bedtime routine.
+(Update: We now read before nap time and bedtime!)

 Reaching Nursery and School